Solo Vocal Performance Workshop

-Newly developed for this special Summer Session, Cabaret Performance will prepare you for being the star of your own show in NY and any cabaret scene.
-Grounded in the history and business of cabaret, students will work one-on-one with master teacher in vocal technique, David Sabella, and accompanist, David Gaines, to craft their own multi-song performance.
+This Solo Vocal Performance Workshop will prepare you for being the star of your own show!
+Grounded in the history and business of cabaret, students will work one-on-one with master teachers in vocal technique, David Sabella, Sue Matsuki, to craft their own multi-song performance.
 Get ready for venue doors to open now!

 THEA 3067 L21

 Lincoln Center: Mondays, Tuesdays, and Thursdays, 10 a.m.- 1 p.m.

 In this course, students will develop the unique skills required for small venue, solo-vocal performance, from identifying your authentic voice and honing your vocal technique to connecting to the lyric, and with your audience, self-promoting and producing your own show.